CodingNomads/articles/movie-tweets/movie-analysis.md

 </table>
 </div>

 Next, you will filter for movies that have more than 10 ratings.
 But how can you find how many times a movie was rated?
 Here `.groupby()` comes to the rescue.
 After getting the counts, you will generate a new list called `movie_list` with the condition that a movie needs to have greater than 10 ratings.
-The final touch will be only about getting the indices of the filtered `count_group`:
+Below, the final operation will be only about getting the indices of the filtered `count_group`.
+You will achieve that by using `.index.values` method:

 ```python
 count_group = scifi.groupby("movie_id").count()["rating"]